Anschluss: Reactions

 In March 1938 the local Gauleiter of Gmunden, Upper Austria, gave a speech to the local Austrians and told them in plain terms that all "traitors" of Austria were to be thrown into the newly opened concentration camp at Mauthausen-Gusen.
 The camp became notorious for its cruelty and barbarism.
 During its existence an estimated 200,000 people died, half of whom were directly killed.

 The antigypsy sentiment was implemented initially most harshly in Austria when between 1938 and 1939 the Nazis arrested around 2,000 Romani men who were sent to Dachau and 1,000 Romani women who were sent to Ravensbrück.
 Starting in 1939, Austrian Romani had to register themselves to local authorities.
 The Nazis began to publish articles linking the Romani with criminality.
 Until 1942, the Nazis had made a distinction between "pure Gypsies" and "Gypsy Mischlinges" ("mixlings" or "half-breeds").
 However, Nazi racial research claimed that 90% of Romani were of mixed ancestry.
 Subsequently, the Nazis ordered that the Romani were to be treated on the same level as the Jews.

 After breaking off the negotiations regarding the position of the Catholic Church in Austria, Cardinal Theodor Innitzer (a political figure of the CS) was intimidated into supporting the Anschluss after being assaulted.
 Vatican Radio, however, broadcast a strong denunciation of the German action, and Cardinal Eugenio Pacelli, the Vatican Secretary of State, ordered Innitzer to report to Rome.
 Before meeting the Pope, Innitzer met Pacelli, who had been outraged by Innitzer's statement.
 He told Innitzer to retract his statement; he was made to sign a new statement, issued on behalf of all the Austrian bishops, that stated: "The solemn declaration of the Austrian bishops... was clearly not intended to be an approval of something that was not and is not compatible with God's law".
+Describing the Church's reaction to Anschluss, historian Ronald J. Rychlak wrote:

+Vatican Radio immediately broadcast a vehement denunciation of the Anschluss and the reaction of the Austrian Catholic Church. [...]
+On October 21, in one of his last public appearances, Pius personally attacked Hitler, likening him to Julian the Apostate (Roman Emperor Flavius Claudius Julianus), who attempted to “saddle the Christians with responsibility for the persecution he had unleashed against them.”

 The Vatican newspaper reported that the German bishops' earlier statement had been issued without approval from Rome.
 The Vatican condemned Nazism in its newspaper L'Osservatore Romano, and forbade Catholics from following their ideas or supporting Anschluss.
 On 11 March 1938, one day before the occupation of Austria by the Wehrmacht, the Roman Catholic Archdiocese of Vienna issued an appeal to Austrians: "As Austrian citizens, we stand and we fight for a free and independent Austria".